 Best of Binsar is the stunning landscape view of the Himalayas in the early mornings.
-The range of Himalayan Peaks visible from Binsar covers over 200-300 KM,s.
-Following Himalayan peaks can be spotted from Binsar if the view is clear and one has binoculars.
+The range of Himalayan Peaks visible from there covers over 200-300 KM,s.
+Following Himalayan peaks can be spotted from the viewpoints if the sky is clear and one has binoculars.
 There are posters identifying each of the following peaks displayed at the curio shop of KMVN guest house.

 Nanda Devi Himalayan Peak

 The Nanda Devi Himalayan Peak is the second highest mountain peak in India.
 Second only to the Kanchenjunga Peak at Sikkim Nepal border best viewed from Rinchenpong, Sikkim.
 Nanda Devi is the patron goddess of the region.
 The Nanda Devi mountain is east-west oriented and at an elevation of over 25,000 feet.
 It is also one of the steepest mountains at such an elevation.
 Read more on Nanda Devi at Wikipedia.

 Other Himalayan Peaks viewable

 - Panchchuli group